samthor/thrift-tools/README.md

 ### Read Thrift Wire Format

 In some cases you might want to read values from the Thrift wire format directly, rather than specifically into a generated class.
-You can still use `CompactProtoclReader`:
+You can still use `CompactProtocolReader`:

 ```ts
 import { CompactProtocolReader } from 'thrift-tools';